Naruko-Onsen Station

 Naruko-Onsen Station (鳴子温泉駅, Naruko-Onsen-eki) is a railway station on the Rikuu East Line in the city of Ōsaki, Miyagi Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Naruko-Onsen Station is served by the Rikuu East Line, and is located 44.9 kilometers from the starting point of the line at Kogota Station.

 Station layout

 Naruko-Onsen Station has one island platform, connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The station opened on 18 April 1915 as Narugo Station (鳴子駅).
 The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.
 It was renamed Naruko-Onsen Station on 22 March 1997.

+30th of November 2022 Midori no Madoguchi closes.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 226 passengers daily (boarding passengers only).